Javascript is not enabled.

 How a tracker can be misused

-These small devices that can attach to just about anything and signal their location via a phone app have been around for nearly a decade.
+These small devices that can attach to just about anything and signal their location via a phone app have been around for more than 15 years.
 In that time, criminals have figured out ways to use them for stalking.

 — Lexi Pandell

-If someone finds what you lost, they simply go to the website listed on the tag, type in the Tag ID number, and you’ll be notified via email.
-Then you can arrange to get it back.
-Yes, it relies on Good Samaritans, but such people do exist.
+If someone finds what you lost, they go to the website listed on the tag, type in the tag ID number, and you’ll be notified via email.
+Then you can arrange to get it back through the good Samaritan.

-Free apps and services such as Find My for Apple products and Find My Device for Android phones and tablets can help in a pinch.
+Free apps and services such as Find My for Apple products, Find My Device for Androids and SmartThings Find for Samsung devices can help in a pinch.

 Should your phone become lost or stolen, you can remotely lock it if you don’t have a passcode on it already; display a message, such as “Please call me for a reward”; wipe its data clean; or track it on an online map.
-But you need to set this up ahead of time.
+Among the protections in lost mode is suspension of payment cards and other services on the phone.

 When you realize your phone is missing, you’ll need to log in on another device or a web browser on a computer with the same account name and password as your phone.